mrkajetanp/workload-processor/README.md

 Additionally, the following things can be configured in the same way:
 * important tasks for each workload to be selected in analysis
+* perf counter ids to be selected and renamed
+* cgroups to be considered in cgroup-related functiosn
+* clusters denoting names and types of cpus
+* thermal zones present on the target device

 Consult wp/config_default.yaml for the complete set of overrideable options.

-### Entry points
+## Entry points

 The main entry point to the project is through the command line (installed as `workload-processor` into the Lisa PATH using the instructions above).
 Alternatively, all of the internals are accessible through the `wp` python package inside their respective modules.
 The main module intended to be accessed by end users is `wp.notebook` for the notebook analysis.
-More on that later.

-### The runner
+## The runner

 The runner (accessible through `workload-processor run`) is simply a wrapper around the [workload-automation](https://github.com/ARM-software/workload-automation) project bundled with Lisa.
 Using it is completely optional, invoking WA directly will work just as well apart from requiring some extra steps.